 1.1 Art as a Reflective Practice

 Indigenous artists do not merely replicate patterns; they reinterpret them.
-That said, contemporary Indigenous painters, for example, may blend traditional iconography with global art movements such as abstract expressionism or digital media.
+Contemporary Indigenous painters, for example, may blend traditional iconography with global art movements such as abstract expressionism or digital media.
 This synthesis creates new visual languages that speak to both ancestral roots and current realities.

 1.2 The Role of Storytelling and Memory

 Storytelling remains a core component of many native art forms.
-Still, the stories told are not static; they evolve with community experiences, migration, and political climates.
+Even so, the stories told are not static; they evolve with community experiences, migration, and political climates.
 A piece of textile might encode a recent treaty or a climate‑change narrative, thereby turning art into a living archive.

 Step 2: Diverse Mediums Beyond Handicrafts